jay-jay/4D-Twilio/README.md

 ## Installation
 1. Drop Twilio.4dbase into your 4D Application's Components folder
-2. Under Resources, rename config-sample.json to config.sample
+2. Under Resources, rename config-sample.json to config.json
-3. Enter your Twilio keys
+3. Enter your Twilio keys in your config
 4. Now your ready to rock and roll.

 ## Messaging